By: Exponent Philanthropy

 Compare your philanthropy to peers’ with Exponent Philanthropy’s Foundation Operations and Management Report, Council on Foundations’ Grantmaker Salary and Benefits Report, Foundation Center’s Foundation Maps (subscription), or data from these research and information providers.
 See also 8 Sources of Data to Inform Your Giving.

 Work more efficiently

 Drowning in paperwork?
 If you are drowning in paperwork, start with Project Streamline’s Grantmaker Assessment Tool for ideas to reduce the burdens of grant application and reporting on your foundation and its grantees, while still getting you the information you need for good decisions.
-Consult Idealware’s Consumers Guide to Grants Management Systems or these collaborative technologies to leverage the power of technology tools.
+Consult Idealware’s Consumers Guide to Grants Management Systems to leverage the power of technology tools.
 Get support for due diligence from BBB Wise Giving Alliance, Charity Navigator, Charity Watch, GuideStar Charity Check, or these additional watchdog and charity review organizations.
 And consider the efficiencies of using multiple giving vehicles to meet your philanthropic goals.
 See The Universe of Giving Structures or Strategic Uses of Donor Advised Funds.

 Give more effectively